GyaviWalls/halbach-dimension/README.md

 Recognizing this, we used reinforcement learning to determine configurations with the highest field intensity.
 Interestingly, these configurations closely resemble a Halbach array but with certain adjustments.

 ## Repository contents
-- (/imgs)[https://github.com/GyaviWalls/halbach-dimension/tree/main/imgs]   ->   contains simulation images or snapshots taken to illustrate the concept
+- <a href="https://github.com/GyaviWalls/halbach-dimension/tree/main/imgs">imgs</a>   ->   contains simulation images or snapshots taken to illustrate the concept
-- (content.html)[https://htmlpreview.github.io/?https://github.com/GyaviWalls/halbach-dimension/blob/152cab65ad3283eaf4547043a875f502229b70fa/content.html]  ->  The primary file for user viewing and reading.
+- <a href="https://htmlpreview.github.io/?https://github.com/GyaviWalls/halbach-dimension/blob/152cab65ad3283eaf4547043a875f502229b70fa/content.html">content.html</a>  ->  The primary file for user viewing and reading.
-- (content.ipynb)[https://github.com/GyaviWalls/halbach-dimension/blob/main/content.ipynb]  ->   jupyter notebook file used for executing the code
+- <a href="https://github.com/GyaviWalls/halbach-dimension/blob/main/content.ipynb">content.ipynb</a>  ->   jupyter notebook file used for executing the code
-- (playground.html)[https://github.com/GyaviWalls/halbach-dimension/blob/main/content.ipynb]  ->  testing area for scripting code to be used in the implementation
+- <a href="https://github.com/GyaviWalls/halbach-dimension/blob/main/playground.ipynb">playground.ipynb</a>  ->  testing area for scripting code to be used in the implementation
-- *.fem  ->  simulation files implemented using the (femm simulation software)[]
+- *.fem  ->  simulation files implemented using the <a href="https://www.femm.info/wiki/HomePage">femm simulation software</a>

 ## Example
 Below is a tabular representation of one of the reviewed configurations, displaying the pole diagram, the simulation representation, and the resultant field diagram.